Changissnz/one_sentence_summaries/README.md

 Sino history it is!
 I will go through the various dynasties in chronological order, and choose noteworthy topics to write one-sentence summaries about.

-Go to `sino.txt` to see the summaries!
+Go to `sino.md` to see the summaries!